Related Activities

 WCRP Grand Challenge on Clouds, Circulation and Climate Sensitivity

-In 2013, WCRP initiated Grand Challenges which target several science issues to be solved within ten years in climate research area.
-Read more about GCs ...
+From 2013-2022, WCRP initiated Grand Challenges which target several science issues to be solved within ten years in climate research area.
+Read more about these efforts ...

-Among seven GC themes, Grand Challenge on Clouds, Circulation and Climate Sensitivity is particularly relevant to the CFMIP.
-In this "cloud GC", four important questions have been identified;
+Of the seven themes, the Grand Challenge on Clouds, Circulation and Climate Sensitivity was particularly relevant to the CFMIP community.
+In this "cloud Grand Challenge", four important questions were elevated;

 The EUCLIPSE project (2010-2014) was an international effort, funded under theme 9 "Environment" of Framework Program 7 of the European Union, designed to improve the evaluation, understanding and description of the role of clouds in the Earth's climate with a focus on the cloud feedback in a warming climate.